 - .
 The 821 existing towers.
-One20ne will enter into a 25 year site sharing agreement with Castle Transmission permitting One20ne to continue to occupy the 821 existing towers.
+One20ne will enter into a 25 year site sharing agreement with CTI permitting One20ne to continue to occupy the 821 existing towers.
 This agreement will be rent-free until March 2007 (with a retroactive adjustment to April 1998).
-After the expiration of this initial period, One20ne will pay to Castle Transmission an annually indexed rental fee (based on (Pounds)3,750.0 per site index adjusted from 1999) plus a further additional compensatory payment to Castle Transmission in the event that Castle Transmission is chosen as the contractor for fewer than 250 new One20ne sites.
-See "--One20ne ADC Contract". - .
+After the expiration of this initial period, One20ne will pay to CTI an annually indexed rental fee (based on (Pounds)3,750.0 per site index adjusted from 1999) plus a further additional compensatory payment to CTI in the event that CTI is chosen as the contractor with respect to fewer than 250 new One20ne sites.
+See "-- One20ne ADC Contract". - .
 New One2One sites.
-One2One will also enter into 25 year site sharing agreements with Castle Transmission to occupy all new One2One towers and pay Castle Transmission an annually indexed rental fee (based on (Pounds)4,000.0 per site index adjusted from 1999) after an initial rentfree period of fifteen years. - .
-166 Castle Transmission towers currently under lease by One2One.
-One2One currently occupies 166 Castle Transmission sites under a master lease agreement.
+One2One will also enter into 25 year site sharing agreements with CTI to occupy all new One2One towers and pay CTI an annually indexed rental fee (based on (Pounds)4,000.0 per site index adjusted from 1999) after an initial rent-free period of fifteen years. - .
+166 CTI towers currently under lease by One2One.
+One2One currently occupies 166 CTI sites under a master lease agreement.
 This master lease will be modified to allow One2One to occupy these sites rent-free from April 1998 until March 2000.

-The framework agreement is conditional upon the approvals of the parties' board of directors and senior creditors.
+The framework agreement is conditional upon the approvals of both One2One and CTI's board of directors and senior creditors.